publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schXI/m__us_usc_t22_s4137.md

     (c) __Finality of decisions; judicial review__

-        Except as provided in subsection (d) of this section, decisions of the Board under this subchapter shall be final, subject only to judicial review as provided in [section 4140 of this title][/us/usc/t22/s4140].
+        Except as provided in subsection (d), decisions of the Board under this subchapter shall be final, subject only to judicial review as provided in [section 4140 of this title][/us/usc/t22/s4140].

     (d) __Recommendations__